sultan1424/ICS344-Project/Phase3/phase3_report.md

   ```

 <img src="Screenshots/installUFW.png" width="500"/>

-- Allowed only the Kali attacker's IP to access SSH:
+- Configured UFW to allow only SSH access from the trusted attacker's IP address:

   ```bash
   sudo ufw allow from 192.168.8.166 to any port 22 proto tcp
   ```

 <img src="Screenshots/UFWallow.png" width="500"/>

-- Denied all other incoming traffic:
+- Applied default security rules to deny all incoming connections by default, then enabled the firewall:

   ```bash
   sudo ufw default deny incoming